 Gambescia, S.F.
 (2006).
 “Best Practice in Syllabus Construction with a Commitment to Shared Governance.”
 The Journal of Continuing Higher Education, 54, 1, pp. 20-27.

 What follows below is an abbreviated version of the article listed above.
 For the full article, see

 “The syllabus is more than the good intellectual capital and creativity of the instructor--although that is still the heart and soul of the work.
 The syllabus also needs to be student-centered and student-friendly.
 It needs to accurately and consistently communicate academic policies and procedures that facilitate students completing a course without incident.
 It needs to clearly communicate student expectations in coursework and meet accrediting agency, [college], and respective academic standards.
 And while the syllabus is comprehensive, it needs to be sanitized of classroom management and course processes issues that are more appropriately addressed in another communiqué; otherwise the document becomes distracting and unwieldy and deviates from its core function.
 Most important, it needs to contain the elements, language, and constructs that foster healthy teaching and learning and plays a preventative role in minimizing student grievances.
 The well-constructed syllabus should ensure that student and faculty expectations are understood for tasks, time, and quality in learning activities.
 A comprehensive syllabus meets the needs of all stakeholders that rely on this important academic tool: students, faculty, academic administrators, and the institution. . . . and [it] needs to be understandable to the outsider.”

 Essential Elements for Syllabus Construction Below are many essential elements of a comprehensive syllabus to consider, with commentary and a rationale for each construct.

-- Place at the top of the syllabus the official name of the college and location.
+- Place the official name of the college and its location at the top of the syllabus.

 - Your department